 The principles that guide the fulfillment of our mission

-PATH’s mission is to improve the health of people around the world by advancing technologies, strengthening systems, and encouraging healthy behaviors.
+PATH’s mission is to advance health equity through innovation and partnerships.
 In serving this mission, PATH is committed to lawful, responsible, and ethical behavior in all of our activities.
 How we apply this standard is outlined in our Principles and Policies Relating to Responsible Conduct and our Commitment to Gender Equity.

 Policies and practices

 PATH is responsible for the proper stewardship of our resources and the public and private support that enables us to pursue our mission.
 Over time, PATH has established policies and practices designed to honor our obligations to those who expect us to conduct our affairs according to the highest business ethics and in compliance with the letter and spirit of applicable law.
 Areas for which PATH has established principles for responsible conduct include governance, workforce environment, the ethical conduct of research, collaboration with donors and partners, financial stewardship, protection of intellectual property and confidential information, conflict of interest, communications, advocacy, and the environment.

 PATH strives to ensure that these policies reflect our values, ethics, and legal requirements and are understood and observed by every employee and board member.
 To ensure these requirements are consistently upheld, PATH makes policies available to staff through an organizational policy portal on an internal site.
 We also require every employee to participate in professional conduct training.
 We recognize that there are times when particular policies may not address all possible issues.
 In such instances, we strive to directly consider the difficult conflicts and do the right thing.